charliecharlieO-o/sse-example/README.md

-# sse-example
+# ServerSideEvents Examples with Go

-Server Side Events with go, super simple heartbeat example
+Heartbeat main example and memory structures.